+Sweden’s regions and their differences in climate.
 You can divide the country into three regions; central and southern Sweden, the northeast, and the northwest, or far north to describe the weather in Sweden.

-In the far north the winters are also severe, with snow lying the year-round on elevated areas, and the summers are short and changeable.
+In the northeast meanwhile the winters are severe, the more so as you travel further north, while the summers can be surprisingly warm.
+North, the winters are also severe, with snow lying the year-round on elevated areas, and the summers are short and changeable.
 And because Sweden lies at a high latitude much of the country has very long hours of daylight in summer and very long nights in winter.

 So, no Polar bears we’re afraid, just the wonderful Swedish weather and all the fantastic things you can do in it.

 For winter, you need thick layers, as wind chill can prove particularly problematic.
 During the summer, lighter clothing is all you need.
 Shorts or jeans and a t-shirt is standard attire, with a light jacket or sweater for the evenings.
 We recommend wearing waterproof clothing year-round.